-If any student feels he/she has been improperly harassed or if any student observes sexual harassment, the student should report the matter as soon as reasonably possible to the Assistant Dean for Student Academic Affairs, the Director of Human Resources, or the Associate Dean for Academic Affairs.
-The manner of the college's investigation, and any action with respect to the matter, will depend on the nature of the offense and whether the person against whom a report has been made is a student, faculty member, staff member, administrator or other employee.
+If any student feels he/she has been improperly harassed or if any student observes sexual harassment, the student should report the matter as soon as reasonably possible to the Title IX Coordinator.
+The manner of the law school's investigation, and any action with respect to the matter, will depend on the nature of the offense and whether the person against whom a report has been made is a member of the law school community.